 Remediation of Non-Passing Scores

-Students are required to meet the overall passing threshold for each assessment component.
-Students must take all assessments in all 5 components.
+- 1. Students are required to meet the overall passing threshold for each assessment component.
+Students must take all assessments in all 5 components by the due date. - 2.
+Details for remediation of the weekly assessments include: